Continuum limit of critical inhomogeneous random graphs: Completing the proof of Theorem

-where the limit in the first line denote the limit of weak convergence, the second line uses the scaling in \eqref{eqn:1049} with $l=Z_1$ and $\gamma = \bar \gamma_1$, and the third line use the scaling in \eqref{eqn:887} and the scaling invariance of $\cP$.
+Here the first line uses the scaling in \eqref{eqn:1049} with $l=Z_1$ and $\gamma = \bar \gamma_1$, and the second line uses the scaling in \eqref{eqn:887} and the scale invariance of $\cP_1$.
 Collecting the terms in the last display gives \eqref{eqn:1034}.
 The proof of Theorem \ref{thm:inhom-random-graph} (i) is completed.